-Photo via Bluprint member Pam Powers Knits
+Photo via Craftsy member Pam Powers Knits

 This smocking stitch is similar to a honeycomb pattern, but you don’t need a cable needle to knit it.
 I love how this cowl folds over to create a collar, not to mention extra warmth.

-Photo via Bluprint member Black Iris
+Photo via Craftsy member Black Iris

 No need for complicated stranded knitting or even changing skeins with this cowl pattern.
 Knit in Lion Brand Amazing yarn, the colorway does all the hard work for you.
 Designer Black Iris also suggests lengthening the cowl to easily turn it into an infinity scarf!